Development Costs 101

 That's also the simple answer to why there are tens of thousands of people working on an app like Instagram to build a simple new feature, it requires a ton of code!

 That means the same new feature implemented in the same app would be two completely different costs and timelines to completion.
 All of our developers have an hourly rate of $60-$80 per hour (adjusted to their location + cost of living if you're curious).
 So it really boils all down to why someone would choose no-code/low-code in the first place: save time.
+Here is a list of our builders and their typical costs in USD:

 Currently, there are really cool tools like GPT-3 that are poking in the world of instant technical development, but that's reserved for the big dogs.
 It currently costs more to use a software to make code rather than a traditional developer.